10 Emblematic Argentine Writers

-Brief report on the 10 emblematic Argentine writers.
-The 10 Argentine Writers of All Time, whose work was a turning point in the history of Argentine literature; and the 10 most representative works that are inscribed as fundamental in Argentine literature.
+Brief report on the 10 emblematic Argentine writers of all times, whose work was a turning point in the history of Argentine literature; and the 10 most representative works that are inscribed as fundamental in Argentine literature.

 Esteban Echeverría (1805-1851)